jigjnasu/discrete_mathematics_and_its_applications/chapter_9_relations/9.3_representing_relations/exercices/solution.md

 ![problem 11](https://github.com/jigjnasu/discrete_mathematics_and_its_applications/blob/master/chapter_9_relations/9.3_representing_relations/repo/problem_11.png)
 #### Solution
-Since the relation R is the relation that contains the pair (a, b) (where a and b are elements of the appropriate sets) if and only if R does not contain that pair, we can form the matrix for R simply by changing all the l's to O's and O's to l's in the matrix for R.
+Since the relation R is the relation that contains the pair (a, b) (where a and b are elements of the appropriate sets) if and only if R does not contain that pair, we can form the matrix for R simply by changing all the l's to 0's and 0's to l's in the matrix for R.